-Dapping: Lexi Erickson Shows You How to Set a Cabochon That Doesn’t Have a Flat Back
+Dapping: How to Set a Cabochon That Doesn’t Have a Flat Back with Lexi Erickson

 When you’re cabochon shopping, chances are you start just by eyeing the goods.
 Color?
 My favorite!
 Pattern?
 So dramatic!
 Maybe some thought to size and weight next.
 Is this stone big enough for a statement pendant?
 Light enough for earrings?
 How about shape: would the outline work in a bracelet link?
 Yes, yes, yes, and now you’re in love with it.
 But when you turn your perfect cab over, you discover that the 3D convex front comes with a concave back.
 How’s that going to sit on a back plate?

 ABOVE: Lexi Erickson started a Southwest-inspired series of jewelry-making projects with this carved shell Zuni bear pendant; photo: Jim Lawson

 The concho Lexi had selected was made of carved shell, which retained its curved form on both the front and the back.
 Here is how she created the setting for this piece.

 Demo excerpted from Easy Concho Bear Pendant by Lexi Erickson, Lapidary Journal Jewelry Artist, March, 2015:

 Photo 1 Laying the bear onto either gridded or blank paper, sketch the outline.
 Take into consideration that the quahog shell is curved, therefore, you will need to estimate that curvature into your design.

 TIP: Cut out the pattern and fit it onto the back of the shell to ensure the back plate will fit the bear.
 Consider adding a bit of decorative design, such as I have done, by replicating the ‘spirit line’ of the bear to the top edge of the concho.